ishcha/COP290-Task1/readme.md

 ## Inferences
 - Looking at the GNU plots, we can infer that our implementations of simple and MKL-based fullyconnected forward computation outperform our OpenBLAS and pthreads-based implementations.
+- Pthreads implementation makes the maximum distributed usage of the CPU cores, which is indicated by the CPU usage patterns.